 — Children Of Paradise

-Siargao Island is an almost savage, perfect representation of Paradise.
+Siargao Island is a perfect representation of Paradise.

-I had a unique chance to meet these kids in their safe and familiar environment.
-On a spacious and undeveloped island.
-Much like Bali Island was back in the day.
+Aside from the fragile economic context, I had a unique chance to meet these kids in their safe and familiar environment.
+On a spacious and undeveloped island -much like Bali Island was back in the day.
 This time, all the children were happy to share their streets with us.
-I now wonder: Will these children gradually stop being excited to see us?
+What I'm wondering is, will these children become accustomed and gradually stop being excited to see us?
 Or rather, how long until they do?